 Thomas Sewell Robins was born on 8 May, 1810 in Devonport near Plymouth to William Robins and Elizabeth Sewell.
 He showed an early artistic talent for art and in 1829 he entered the Royal Academy under the sponsorship of the artist James Northcote, who was also from Devon.
 He studied under Thomas Phillips and was also tutored by JMW Turner.
-He made his debut at the RA in 1829 and began exhibiting at the British Institution from 1832 and Suffolk Street.
-He also exhibited at the New Watercolour Society where he was made an Associate in 1839.
+He made his debut at the RA in 1829 and began exhibiting at the British Institution from 1832.
+He also exhibited at Suffolk Street and the New Watercolour Society, where he was made an Associate in 1839.

 Examples of his work are held by many public collections including the British Museum, Dover Collections, National Maritime Museum, Newport Museum & Art Gallery, Royal Pavilion & Museums Trust and the V&A.

 |Presentation||The work is housed in a new, English made gilt frame which is in excellent condition.|

 |Condition||As with all of our original antique oil paintings, this work is offered in ready to hang gallery condition, having been professionally cleaned, restored and revarnished.|

 |Image Size||26.5 inches x 45 inches (67.5cm x 114cm)|

 |Framed Size||33.5 inches x 52 inches (85cm x 132cm)|